Henry Segerstrom: Business career

-point of view and long term ambitions, resulting in a retail center that would subsequently become foremost in America.

-Early in his business career, Henry T. Segerstrom urged his family to utilize sections of the Segerstrom farm that had been converted by the Army into the Santa Ana Army Air Base.
-When the government withdrew in 1948, the land was returned to the family along with several warehouses the army had left behind.
+The Santa Ana Army Air Base was located on Segerstrom-owned land.
+When the government withdrew from the base in 1948, the land was returned to the family along with several warehouses the army had left behind.
 Under Segerstrom's advocacy, the buildings were leased to the family's first tenants; a cannery in Newport Harbor and a truck and transfer center in Anaheim.
 Later, when the Carnegie Library in Santa Ana was relocated, Segerstrom encouraged his family to purchase the building and surrounding property.
 The library was razed and the property was soon developed into what would become the region's first air-conditioned office building.

-Later, Henry T. Segerstrom began planning for a major retail development in an unincorporated stretch of land owned by his family located between Santa Ana and Costa Mesa.
+Later, Segerstrom began planning for a major retail development in an unincorporated stretch of land owned by his family located between Santa Ana and Costa Mesa.
 Envisioning a thriving retail center, the project commenced in advance of the San Diego Freeway.
 Working closely with Mayor Alvin Pinkley, the Segerstroms agreed to lease water rights to Costa Mesa and in exchange, the town would pay fees equal to the municipal taxes, guaranteeing ample revenues to Costa Mesa from what would become South Coast Plaza.

 In 1949, Henry T. Segerstrom was nominated for the Agricultural Stabilization Committee, winning the chairmanship.
-An advocate of water reclamation and desalination and a leader in assuring protection of natural water resources, Segerstrom secured agreements and obtained a $40 million grant from the federal government.
-Today, the region's access to water remains predicated on his early efforts.
+An advocate of water reclamation and desalination, he secured agreements and obtained a $40 million grant from the federal government.
 In 1957, he was elected to a four-year term on the Orange County Water District Board.
 Re-elected six times, he served 16 years as president.

 He also became a transit organizer in 1949, bringing in bus lines and advancing the development of road construction and improved traffic flow through the 1990s.
 Through his involvement with the Orange County Transportation Authority, he was credited as the "father of transit in the region."

-Segerstrom received Lifetime Achievement or Legacy Awards, which recognize people who have made significant contributions to the regional business community from, among others: Orange County Business Council (2003); Costa Mesa Chamber of Commerce and South Coast Metro Alliance (2013); and Coast Magazine Community Awards (2014).
+Segerstrom received Lifetime Achievement or Legacy Awards -which recognize people who have made significant contributions to the regional business community- from the Orange County Business Council in 2003, the Costa Mesa Chamber of Commerce and South Coast Metro Alliance in 2013 and the Coast Magazine Community Awards in 2014.